 In this way, our internships are similar to “externships”, a form of experiential education that’s become increasingly popular in the US.
 Speak directly to our friendly Project Experts to find the project that’s the best fit for your level.
 They’re well informed about the best internship programs for college students from every background.

-Some of our international internships for undergraduates have requirements.
+Some of our international internships for undergraduates do have requirements.
 You may need to speak a certain language like Spanish to communicate with people on the ground.
 Or, you may need a specific level of education under your belt.
 If there’s a requirement, we’ll state this clearly on the project page.
 However, many of our internships do not have requirements and are open to all experience levels.

 Regardless of your level, you’ll leave your internship with a set of practical skills you can’t get elsewhere.
-You’ll also get first-hand insight into issues affecting today’s world, and develop critical global competencies like communication.
+You’ll also get first-hand insight into issues affecting today’s world, and develop critical global competencies like cross-cultural communication.

 "While volunteering in Ghana, I learned many skills that will help me with my future medical career.
 I was taught how to perform HIV and syphilis tests, CD4 counts, treat wounds, and to collect blood samples."
 Deanna K, HIV/AIDS Project in Ghana

 Getting Credit for Internships Abroad for College Students

 We can organize a professional evaluation and certificate of hours at the end of your internship.
 Our programs are flexible, so we can always accommodate any other credit requirements from your school.
 We can also help facilitate research for dissertations.
 This applies to our volunteer abroad opportunities for college students as well.

 Read our popular blog about the Best International Internships of 2020 and get started on achieving your career goals today.